akjcon/NBAshotmap/README.md

     Answer: We really wanted to use HSL but we couldn't figure out a way to do it.
 I think another big question of ours was how we could've approached the problem using matplotlib.
 Lastly, how could we incorporate freethrows into our data?

 ## Instructions to run the code
-    Answer: In the project folder after activating pyvenv install requests, pillows, and pandas.
-After doing that you can simply type:
+    Once the repository is cloned, you must install/have installed the following dependencies (you can 'pip install foo' to install these'):
+    - Pillow
+    - requests
+    - pandas

+    Then to create the visualization:

-    python3 picturemaker.py "First Last"
+    python3 makeshotmap.py "First Last"

     with first being a players first name and last being their surname.
-It may take a while to grab the data, probably two or three minutes, but after that your set!
+It may take a while to grab the data, probably two or three minutes, but after that you're set!

 ---